-In addition, during the year the Group carried out a re-structuring of its engineering function resulting in a provision against slow moving inventory held at the year end and staff redundancy costs, which in aggregate amount to £119,583 (2011: £nil).
+During the prior year the Group carried out a re-structuring of its engineering function resulting in a provision against slow moving inventory held at the year end and staff redundancy costs, which in aggregate amounted to \pounds 119,583.
+In the current year further provisions have been made against slow moving inventory totalling \pounds 199,000.